clojure-emacs/cider/ROADMAP.md

 ### Always show meaningful errors if a command is not supported under ClojureScript

+Right now it's very confusing if you try to run a Clojure-only command with a ClojureScript REPL.
+You'd get some really weird error instead of something nice like "command X is not supported for ClojureScript".

 ### Add debugging support for ClojureScript

+There's a bit of info on the subject [here](https://github.com/clojure-emacs/cider/issues/1416).

 ## Gradual merger with refactor-nrepl

+It would make sense to move some important refactor-nrepl functionality into CIDER, provided it doesn't depend on anything complex (e.g. building an AST for the entire project).

+Below follow a few such candidates.

+This merger also relies on collaboration from the refactor-nrepl team.

 ### Move hotload deps to CIDER